Here's an easy-to-understand comparison between the two LED chips. (Hint: the numbers are only the size of the chip!)

 So, what is the difference between SMD 5050 and 3528 LEDs and why should you care?

 They are used when you need high illumination for your project area and especially RGB color changing lights.
 Theoretically, SMD 5050 LEDs can offer a light output 3 times that of the 3528 strips, and therefore the 5050 LED is well suited for lighting up areas that may be subject to high levels of ambient light.
-However they are limited because of their size, so a strip of 5050 leds can only be so bright.
+However, since they are larger in size, there are only so many you can fit onto the PCB.
+There are some brightness restraints when using the 5050s in this way.

 The 5050's are different from the 3528 LEDs in that 5050s can combine the three different chips to inside the housing to create millions of color variations.